All Episodes

 Well, you know, I actually spent a lot of yesterday's program doing that in my own words.

-I did ask what is this the whole point, the whole the point they made was the importance of policy these days.
+The whole point, the whole, the point I made was the importance of policy these days.

-Wow, how come it's being subordinated, only superficial concerns?
+How come it's being subordinated to only superficial concerns?

-And I was somewhat surprised by it, because I've always known that you know liberal women run around and they're susceptible to soccer mom garbage and all that.
+And I was somewhat surprised by it because I've always known that liberal women run around and they're susceptible to soccer mom garbage and all that.

 But I've always thought that conservative women were far more deep.